adamsanghera/session/README.md

 ## Yet to come

+1. SecureSession, which only stores hashes of usernames/ids.

 # Interesting issue...

 What if we want to make two different kinds of token for the same username?